Skip to content

 Senior dog using a pet ramp in a cozy home environment

 To improve mobility in a senior pet: 1) Start joint supplements (glucosamine/chondroitin + omega-3s) by age 7 for dogs.
 2) Add non-slip surfaces and ramps throughout your home.
-3) Maintain a healthy weight—every extra pound increases joint stress by 4x.
+3) The claim "Every extra pound of weight increases joint stress by 4 times" is contradicted by available evidence.
+No search results support a 4-fold increase in joint stress per extra pound; instead, they indicate more modest, roughly linear or proportional increases in joint forces or loads with body mass (source).
 4) Discuss multimodal pain management with your vet (NSAIDs + physical therapy + supplements).
 The American College of Veterinary Surgeons (ACVS) recommends a combined approach for maximum quality-of-life improvement.

 What Causes Mobility Loss in Senior Pets?